Libertytown, Maryland

 Libertytown is an unincorporated community and census-designated place (CDP) in Frederick County, in the U.S. state of Maryland.
 As of the 2010 census it had a population of 950.
-The unofficial mayor is Sean Dixon.
 The Abraham Jones House was listed on the National Register of Historic Places in 1973.

 Geography

 The community is in eastern Frederick County, along Maryland Route 26 (Liberty Road), which leads east 34 mi to Baltimore and southwest 11 mi to Frederick.
 Maryland Route 75 crosses MD 26 in the center of town, leading northeast 8 mi to Union Bridge and south 7 mi to New Market.
 Maryland Route 31 intersects MD 26 on the east edge of town and leads northeast 17 mi to Westminster.
 Maryland Route 550 leaves MD 26 in the western part of town and leads northwest 5 mi to Woodsboro.

 According to the U.S. Census Bureau, the Libertytown CDP has a total area of 6.3 sqkm, of which 0.015 sqkm, or 0.23%, is water.